Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on Legendrian contact homology

 This construction provides a well-defined grading of the pure Reeb chords modulo the Maslov number of $\Lambda$ and twice the first Chern number of $P$.
 For simplicity, we will in the following assume both to be zero.

 For a mixed Reeb chord there is obviously no capping path in the above sense.
 Instead, we proceed as follows.
 Fix points $p$, $q$ on two different components of $\Lambda$, together with a path $\gamma$ in $P$ connecting $p$ and $q$.
-Also fix the choice of a path of Lagrangian planes in $TP$ along $\gamma$ starting at $T_p \Pi_{Lag}(\Lambda)$ and ending at $T_q \Pi_{Lag}(\Lambda)$.
+Also, fix the choice of a path of Lagrangian planes in $TP$ along $\gamma$ starting at $T_p \Pi_{\mathrm{Lag}}(\Lambda)$ and ending at $T_q \Pi_{\mathrm{Lag}}(\Lambda)$.

 For each mixed Reeb chord $c$ from the component containing $p$ to the component containing $q$, we construct a capping path by choosing a path on $\Lambda$ from the end-point of $c$ to $p$, followed by $\gamma$, and finally followed by a choice of path on $\Lambda$ from $q$ to the starting-point of $c$.
-Joining the corresponding paths of Lagrangian tangent-planes of $\Pi_{Lag}(\Lambda)$ with the above choices of Lagrangian planes along $\gamma$, we get the desired path $\Gamma_c$.
+Joining the corresponding paths of Lagrangian tangent-planes of $\Pi_{\mathrm{Lag}}(\Lambda)$ with the above choices of Lagrangian planes along $\gamma$, we get the desired path $\Gamma_c$.

-It should be pointed out that the grading of the mixed Reeb chords starting and ending at two fixed components of $\Lambda$ depend on the choice of path of Lagrangian planes along the curve $\gamma$ in the above construction.
-However, given two Reeb chords whose both starting-points and end-points are located on $\Lambda_1$ and $\Lambda_2$, respectively, the \emph{difference in grading} between these two chords is independent of this choice.
+It should be pointed out that the grading of the mixed Reeb chords starting and ending at two fixed components of $\Lambda$ depend on the above choice of a curve $\gamma$ together with the path of Lagrangian planes along this curve.
+However, given two Reeb chords both whose starting-points and end-points are located on $\Lambda_1$ and $\Lambda_2$, respectively, the \emph{difference in grading} between these two chords is independent of these choices.